amplication/docs/docs/premium-features/break-the-monolith.md

 The dialog will let you confirm the creation of new services with default settings and the reallocation of specific entities to those services.

 :::note
-Existing existing entity permissions **do not get moved over** to the new service structure with Break The Monolith.
+Existing entity permissions **do not get moved over** to the new service structure with Break The Monolith.
 The permissions with your entities will need manual reassignment.

 Learn [how to set access permissions](how-to/set-access-permissions/#set-entity-permissions) for your entities.
 :::